isoraqathedh/isoraqathedh.github.com/other/metric-magic.md

 And with that, the Interdiction of Metric of 1894 was passed, imploring the kingdom to change to using the System of Tens before the next decade is through.

+---

+It gets a little bit busy in the Grand Market sometimes, but rarely has the place been as crowded as it was now.
+Sadly for the shops that surround the Market though, it was not for them that the line was formed, as its destination was an imposing castle far from the market, complete with dark clouds and flashing lightning.

+"So," asked the melon shopkeeper,
+"how's that whole metric system going on for you?"

+"What do you mean?" asked the candlewood merchant.

+"Well, you've heard the decree.
+Everything has to be in metric before ten years have passed.
+That probably means your stuff."

+"Well I haven't actually thought of doing it soon.
+It's actually slightly more complicated than what you might think."

+"Oh?
+What do you mean by that?"

+"Tell me, as someone who sells melons, what do you have to do?"

+"Well, all I *had* to do was to replace the scales with ones that measure in kilograms, and also recalculate the prices.
+Admittedly some customers have been accusing me of ripping them off – you know, 'oi, this used to be fifteen shillings per pound, but now it's thirty-five shillings per kilogram!
+That is a complete travesty and I will report you!'
+But really it's nothing beyond what I usually get from regular price increases."

+"You're pretty lucky that's all you got, but while I haven't got much in the way of rip-off accusations, sourcing new material is significantly more difficult."

+"If you don't have the customers hounding at you, then your life can't be *that* bad."

+"That's what you'd think, but life just refuses to be that easy.
+You know how much work turns a raw candlewood stick into a real wand?"

+"Quite a bit, I would think, but none of it would be done by you, considering you're just the *retailer*."

+A raised eyebrow from the candlewood man.
+"Making a wand is *hard*.
+You, a mere *retailer* of melons, probably won't know this, but there are far more considerations to a wand than merely its weight.
+Its length, wand cores and so on – those all require measurements, and they all interrelate with each other.

+"So when you get moved from 12-inch wands to 30-centimetre ones, everything changes ever so slightly.
+The wand cores, be they wood or feather, they have to be adjusted a little to ensure the spell goes through right, and of course if you had the candlewood a little to thick around the core the spell fizzles out for completely mysterious reasons, or it gets aimed in an unexpected direction, and all that mess.
+It's therefore extremely hard to 'merely' add an extra point or two up a wand, and that's why that giant line is there – to have everyone's wands inspected and standardised."

+"Surely that means more business for you?"

+"You're partially right,
+but the government want to develop some special wand-growing and -shrinking technology which would largely take the job out of me.
+Why do you think the line is going towards the castle and not me?"